Kuminnnnnn/KuminsVault/IB/ESS G12 3rdM.md

 ___
 Hydropower has remained **consistently high and stable** since the 1970s.
 Switzerland developed most of its hydropower potential early, so hydropower is no longer a growth driver—but it **continues to serve as the backbone** of the Swiss electricity system.
+___
+Nuclear power rose sharply between the **1970s and 1990s**, as Switzerland expanded reactors to improve energy security.
+After 2000, production flattened and start to slightly decreasing

+---
+Natural gas grew steadily from the 1970s to 2000, but afterward, its consumption stabilized.
+Switzerland did not pursue large-scale gas expansion like some neighboring countries, partly because of environmental priorities and dependency concerns.

+---

+# **Slide 8 — New Renewables Trend**

+Solar, wind, biofuels, and other renewables were nearly invisible before 2000.
+But after 2010, especially with government support, **solar power increased rapidly** and became Switzerland’s fastest-growing renewable source.